Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 Ionization-style smoke detectors:

-• Ionizing (creating positively and negatively-charged particles) of air molecules via a small amount of radioactive material (Americium-241).
+• Ionizing creates positively and negatively-charged air molecules via a small amount of radioactive material (Americium-241).

 • Monitor field of positive and negative ions.

-• Sound their audible alarm when smoke enters that charged field.
+• Sound an alarm when smoke enters that charged field.

 Photoelectric-style smoke detectors: